sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

    any subsections.
 For the HTML output, it is shown boxed off from the main flow of the text.

-   The content of the :rst:dir:`seealso` directive should be a reST definition list.
+   The content of the :rst:dir:`seealso` directive should be a reStructuredText definition list.
 Example::

       .. seealso::